Proven Way to Sync Spotify to iPod | Nano, Touch, Shuffle and Classic

 • Manually choose playlist to sync:

-Using this option you can manually choose amongst the list of playlist present on the Spotify application.
+Using this option you can manually choose from the list of playlists present on the Spotify application.

 Step 5: Once the synchronization is complete you can safely eject your iPod from the system.

-If you don't want to install or use Spotify Premium, you can directly use iTunes to purchase the required music or use Apple music subscription to download music in the app and play them offline.
-Local songs can be moved to iPod directly if they already exist on your computer using iTunes program.
+If you don't want to install or use Spotify Premium, you can directly use iTunes to purchase the required music or use an Apple Music subscription to download music from the app and play it offline.
+Local songs can be moved to iPod directly if they already exist on your computer using the iTunes program.

 Can you download Spotify on an iPod Nano?

-Unfortunately you cannot install the Spotify mobile application on iPod Nano.
-Only iPod Touch has that option where one can effortlessly install the mobile application from the store and listen to local tracks.
-However it is to be noted that the Spotify application is not compatible with the first generation of iPod Touch.
+Unfortunately, you cannot install the Spotify mobile application on iPod Nano.
+Only the iPod Touch has the option to effortlessly install the mobile application from the store and listen to local tracks.
+However, it is to be noted that the Spotify application is not compatible with the first generation of iPod Touch.

-In case, if you find any issues related to iPod syncing, freezing, etc. then fix sync issues with iPod to play your favorite Spotify songs without any limitation.
+In case, if you find any issues related to iPod syncing, freezing, etc. then fix sync issues with iPod to play your favorite Spotify songs without any limitations.

 Note: iPod Nano cannot recognize or play songs that are downloaded from the Spotify application since they are in .ogg file format and DRM protected. iPod Nano supports only MP3, M4A or WAV formats.
 If you want to play Spotify songs on iPod Nano, you’ll have to download songs from Spotify in any of the formats mentioned above.
 This is where a Spotify Music Converter comes into the picture, which has the ability to download Spotify songs and playlists in MP3, M4A or WAV format.
 However, the application will allow you to download songs only if you are a premium member.

 Spotify Music Converters can also work as audio converters.
-You can also recover audio files which belonged to your old collection if you have lost them recently rather than settle with a converter.
-Spotify Music Converters are third party tools and it is recommended for the user to verify authenticity before trying any of the applications.
+You can also recover audio files that belonged to your old collection if you have lost them recently rather than settle with a converter.
+Spotify Music Converters are third-party tools and it is recommended for the user to verify authenticity before trying any of the applications.